 DEPOTS

-Depots is a gateway menu to the List All Depots and Show Depot screens.
-Depots are unique cash distribution locations that are usually various sites of one company or corporation contracted to provided secured cash delivery service to financial institutions.
+Depots are a gateway menu to the List All Depots and Show Depot screens.
+Depots are unique cash distribution locations that are usually various sites of one company or corporation contracted to provide secured cash delivery service to financial institutions.

 LIST DEPOTS